NickLiangns/Evaluating-the-Language-Based-Security-for-Plugin-Development/Thesis/README.md

-## Thesis of evaluating the Language-Based Security for Plugin Development
+## Thesis of Evaluating the Language-Based Security for Plugin Development
 The **Thesis** file contains the main contents and all records.
-I mainly improve and complete it to the final version of thesis.
+I mainly improve it and complete the final version of the thesis.

-## Draft thesis outline and points
+## Latex version of this thesis
-Another file consists of many points about what I am thinking and I want to write in the thesis in the form of outline.
-I will modify them or update them in the process of writing the thesis.
+Another zip file consists of the original Latex files of the thesis including all chapters and bib.